jenkinsci/influxdb-plugin/doc/influxdb_v2_integration.md

   basic_password = "bar100foo"
 ```

-Create a bucket in InfluxDB v2 and a token with write privileges.
-The `influxdb_v2` output plugin will capture the metrics pushed by the influxdb_plugin.
+2. Create a bucket in InfluxDB v2 and an API token with write privileges.
+The `influxdb_v2` output plugin will capture the metrics pushed by the `influxdb_plugin`.
 It is possible to filter metrics by measurements, fields, and tags names.
 Check Telegraf documentation for more details.
 ```
 ## Forward jenkins_custom_data provided by influxdb plugin
 [[outputs.influxdb_v2]]